 Exploitation within the labor theory of value consists of the appropriation of surplus value from the workers who produce the social product.
-The rate of exploitation is generally defined as the ratio between between the part of the new labor performed in production that is appropriated by capitalists (S) and the part that is returned to workers in the form of wages (V):
+The rate of exploitation is generally defined as the ratio between the part of the new labor performed in production that is appropriated by capitalists (S) and the part that is returned to workers in the form of wages (V):

+The rate of exploitation,

-$$e = S/V$$ .
+$$e = S/V$$

+.